4awpawz/trio/README.md

 #### Bug Fixes

-* Fixes issue <a target="_blank" href="https://github.com/4awpawz/trio/issues/82">#82</a>, where integrity checking and dependency resolution failed to account for templates having indirect references to includes, which caused builds to fail during page generation because of missing include files.
+* Addresses issue <a target="_blank" href="https://github.com/4awpawz/trio/issues/82">#82</a>, where integrity checking and dependency resolution failed to account for templates having indirect references to includes, which caused builds to fail during page generation because of missing include files.

 ### v1.0.0 (IKIGAI)